Chemically Treated Drinking-Water: Environmental Impacts, Rarotonga, Cook Islands.

 Groundworks and construction in areas of specific concern are subject to regulation in the Cook Islands under the Cook Islands Environment Act 2003; areas of concern include sloping lands and sites in close proximity to waterways/streams.
 The new Te Mato Vai water treatment plants are located in such areas.

-Prior to construction commencing the applicant may be required to complete a report detailing possible environmental impacts of the project and the measures that will be taken to minimise such impacts.
-The resulting Environmental Impact Assessment (EIA) report must be made available for public consultation to allow for any formal responses prior to a construction permit being issued.
+Before construction can commence, the applicant may be required to complete a report detailing possible environmental impacts of the project and the measures and monitoring that will be taken to minimise such impacts.
+The resulting Environment Impact Assessment (EIA) report must be made available for public consultation to allow for formal community and stakeholder response.

 An EIA for the Te Mato Vai Stage 2 construction was produced in August 2015.
-The only mentions of chemical use are indirect.
+The only mentions of chemical use are indirect, and relate to the operation of the system (not the construction of the system).

 3.1.2 Water Treatment Upgrade (schematic), Te Mato Vai Detailed Design for Stage 2, Draft Environmental Impact Assessment Report.
 GHD, August 2015